AARP Auto Insurance is a partner company of The Hartford, an insurance company that was founded in 1810 in Hartford, Connecticut.

 The program is available to AARP members and is specifically designed for older, more experienced drivers.

-Before signing up for an insurance policy, AARP Auto insurance reviews and policies should be thoroughly studied to establish that this company can provide reliable, affordable coverage you need.
+Before signing up for an insurance policy, a provider should be thoroughly studied to establish that the company can provide reliable, affordable coverage you need.

 AARP Auto offers a variety of coverage options tailored to fit individual driving habits, needs, and budgets.

 Here are a few of the coverage options available:

 - Full Glass Coverage: Policies that pay for any covered glass loss without a deductible.

 - Car Towing Coverage: This type of insurance helps to pay for towing charges in the event of a breakdown.

 - Vehicle Collision Coverage: This type of coverage pays to bring the policyholder’s vehicle back to the pre-loss condition in the event of a collision.